A General Theory of the Stochastic Linear Bandit and Its Applications: Introduction

-\item Motivated by the fact that the $k$-armed $d$-dimensional contextual bandit problem is a special case of $kd$-dimensional stochastic linear bandit, see \cite{abbasi-yadkori2012online} for the reduction, we formulate a slightly more general version of the stochastic linear bandit that we refer to as \emph{grouped linear bandit} (GLB).
-Then, using structure of these problems, we obtain sharper regret bounds (by a factor $\sqrt{k}$) for our general ROFUL algorithm.
-Therefore, in these GLB problems, we obtain sharper regret bounds (by a factor $\sqrt{k}$) for OFUL and TS than the ones one can obtain by directly applying the existing regret bounds of \cite{abbasi2011improved,russo2014learning,agrawal2013thompson,abeille2017linear}.
+\item Motivated by the fact that the $k$-armed $d$-dimensional contextual MAB problem is a special case of the $kd$-dimensional stochastic linear bandit, see \cite{abbasi-yadkori2012online} for the reduction, we formulate a slightly more general version of the stochastic linear bandit that we refer to as the \emph{grouped linear bandit} (GLB).
+Then, using the structure of GLB, we obtain sharper regret bounds (by a factor $\sqrt{k}$) for our general ROFUL algorithm.
+Therefore, we obtain sharper regret bounds for OFUL and TS than those that can be obtained by directly applying the existing approaches studied by \cite{abbasi2011improved,russo2014learning,agrawal2013thompson}, and \cite{abeille2017linear}.

 \end{enumerate}